-The Wolf River
+Canoe the Wolf River

-The 8.5-mile canoe trail, less than an hour from downtown Memphis, embraces both Southern serenity and an outdoor paradise.
-Kayaks, canoes and stand-up paddleboards are available to rent each day, and the entire Ghost River section takes anywhere from three to six hours to paddle.
-Lessons, tours and hourly rentals are also available.
+The 8.5-mile canoe trail, less than an hour from downtown Memphis, embraces Southern serenity and outdoor paradise.
+Kayaks, canoes, and stand-up paddleboards are available to rent daily, and the entire Ghost River section takes three to six hours to paddle.
+Lessons, tours, and hourly rentals are also available.
 Whether you are a true adventurist or simply looking for a beautiful view, the Ghost River area will exceed expectations.

 Mississippi River Cruises

-The Memphis Riverboats company offers 90-minute cruises, evening dinner and music cruises, and special events cruises, while American Queen offers cruises that go in between port cities such as Memphis, New Orleans, Nashville, Chattanooga and St. Louis.
-These trips take passengers along farmland, paddling past antebellum plantations and rolling down riverfront towns.
+The Memphis Riverboats company offers 90-minute cruises, evening dinner and music cruises, and special events cruises, while American Queen offers cruises between port cities such as Memphis, New Orleans, Nashville, Chattanooga, and St. Louis.
+These trips take passengers along farmland, paddling past antebellum plantations and riverfront towns.
 This is a chance to see Memphis with new eyes and understand our city’s rich legacy from the unique perspective of the Mississippi River.
-Visit memphisriverboats.net to learn more.

 Shelby Farms Park Trails

-Shelby Farms Park also offers less rustic, paved trails, such as a 6.5-mile stretch of the Greenline, which currently runs from the corner of Tillman Street and Walnut Grove all the way to Farm Road in Shelby Farms Park.
+Shelby Farms Park also offers less-rugged paved trails, such as a 6.5-mile stretch of the Greenline, which currently runs from the corner of Tillman Street and Walnut Grove all the way to Farm Road in Shelby Farms Park.
 The shorter Chickasaw Trail weaves past three lakes, as well as beautiful pine and hardwood forests.
-The South Trail and Connector Trail also offer paved routes, lake views and easy access points for family and friends to walk, run, bike or even skate.
-Visit shelbyfarmspark.org to learn more.
+The South Trail and Connector Trail also offer paved routes, lake views, and easy access points for family and friends to walk, run, bike, or even skate.

 Fishing at Herb Parsons Lake